Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 The older EM5 and the EM10 II do not have the same Mid-Tones slider as newer Olympus cameras.
 I used exposure compensation for 2 reasons.
 One is ETTR, and the other adjusted my mid-tones.

 Your client may prefer "hard" shadows or blacks.
-Theoretically, this was not possible with the older E3.
-That said, one can create clean shadows and highlight details with the Photoshop 32bit HDR technique.
-Here is another way of working with shadows and highlights.
+Theoretically, this was not possible with my older E3.
+That said, one can create clean shadows and highlight details with the Photoshop and the 32bit HDR technique.
+Here is an alternative way of working with shadows and highlights.

-I purposely distanced myself from getting the "perfect" image look as I started to refocus on contrasts and image style.
-I still work with highlights and shadows but with a different purpose.
-You may be forced to push the shadows or the highlights in Adobe Raw.
-This makes it difficult to create natural contrasts.
-Try this technique in those cases.
+I purposely distanced myself from the social media "perfect" image look as I am refocussing my image style to use natural contrasts and shadows.
+I still use the highlight, Mid Tones, and shadow sliders but for a different purpose.
+For example, I use Workspace to carefully balance my exposure (Exposure Comp).
+The Workspace tonal curve options help me to finalize or highlight the "painting with light" effect.
+Clients might force you to push the shadows or the highlights in Adobe Raw.
+This makes it difficult to highlight natural light patterns and contrasts.
+Try this technique for those cases.

 5. Examples of what a personalized image style looks like

-All the images below were edited with distinct contrasts.
+All the images below were edited using distinct contrasts.
 What is your preferred image style?
-You will discover a natural feeling of depth if you evaluate the image below versus the original jpeg.
-I converted the Enhanced Raw File in WS and prepped it for the web in PS.
+You will discover a natural feeling of depth when you evaluate the image below versus the original jpeg file.
+I converted the Enhanced Raw File in Worspace and prepped it in Photoshop.
 This image stretched the EM5 II's raw file.
-Three +/-1EV bracketed files will give better results.
-Something interesting, I focused on the trees and any patterns in the background, not the details or counting leaves.
+Three +/-1EV bracketed files would have given better results.
+Interestingly, I focused on the trees and any patterns in the background, not details or counting of leaves.

 The Enhanced Raw file was converted and edited in WS.
 The 16-bit Tiff file was prepped in Photoshop.